 Respecting boundaries is about respecting an individual.

-Where someone does not respect boundaries, they do not respect the individual’s right to be themselves and make decisions for themselves.
+When someone does not respect boundaries, they do not respect the individual’s right to be themselves and make decisions for themselves.

 Inevitably they try and manipulate the other person into doing what they want them to do, whilst trying to make them think that it is their decision in the first place.

-Boundaries are often talked about in terms of childhood development, because they are about setting a safe place for a child to learn what is and is not acceptable.
+Boundaries are often talked about in terms of childhood development because they are about setting a safe place for a child to learn what is and is not acceptable.
 Boundaries are about creating a real sense of freedom within the confines and context of your life.

-The problem in many ways for people in 12 step recovery is that they are playing catch up.
+The problem in many ways for people in 12-step recovery is that they are playing catch up.
 Many who have grown up in alcoholic or enmeshed homes will have experienced acute levels of a lack of boundaries.

 This will have manifested itself in a lot of complications and problems in the individual, often leading to a real sense of emotional limbo, feeling they have no responsibility or power over their own life, but feeling responsible for the lives of other people that they have no control over.

-Learning to set boundaries as an adult is not an easy thing, Especially if other people in your life used to getting their own way and being able to use you as they want to.
+Learning to set boundaries as an adult is not an easy thing, Especially if other people in your life are used to getting their way and being able to use you as they want to.

-Learning to say no, and to own your own right to make your own decisions is really what setting boundaries is about.
+Learning to say no, and to own your right to make your own decisions is really what setting boundaries is about.

-At first it may feel a bit awkward, or even a bit controlling.
-As time goes on learning to set boundaries will become a very real and natural part of your life, and ultimately will give you the safety of being able to own your own emotional space, and really feel you have your life back.
+At first, it may feel a bit awkward, or even a bit controlling.
+As time goes on learning to set boundaries will become a very real and natural part of your life, and ultimately will give you the safety of being able to own your own emotional space, and feel you have your life back.